 Obtain an endpoint

-An endpoint is the domain name that is used to access a Tablestore instance in a region.
-The following table lists the examples of endpoints.
+An endpoint is the domain name used to access a Tablestore instance in a region.
+The following table lists the examples of endpoints in the supported format.

 Configure an AccessKey pair